HassanDSalman/Holographic-JWST-Tension/README.md

 ---

+## 📜 License

-This project is licensed under the Creative Commons Attribution 4.0 International License.
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+The theoretical concepts and the paper itself are associated with the Creative Commons Attribution 4.0 International License as archived on Zenodo.